History of NBC: Red and Blue Networks

-RCA spent $1 million to purchase WEAF and Washington sister station WCAP, shutting down the latter station, and merged its facilities with surviving station WRC; in late 1926, it subsequently announced the creation of a new division known as the National Broadcasting Company.
+RCA spent $1 million to purchase WEAF and Washington sister station WCAP, shutting down the latter station, and merged its facilities with surviving station WRC; in late 1926, it subsequently announced the creation of a new division known as the National Broadcasting Company (its official corporate name was National Broadcasting Company, Inc.).
 The division's ownership was split among RCA (a majority partner at 50%), its founding corporate parent General Electric (which owned 30%) and Westinghouse (which owned the remaining 20%).
 NBC officially started broadcasting on November 15, 1926.

 WEAF and WJZ, the flagships of the two earlier networks, were operated side by side for about a year as part of the new NBC.
 On January 1, 1927, NBC formally divided their respective marketing strategies: the "Red Network" offered commercially sponsored entertainment and music programming; the "Blue Network" mostly carried sustaining – or non-sponsored – broadcasts, especially news and cultural programs.
 Various histories of NBC suggest the color designations for the two networks came from the color of the pushpins NBC engineers used to designate affiliate stations of WEAF (red) and WJZ (blue), or from the use of double-ended red and blue colored pencils.

 On April 5, 1927, NBC expanded to the West Coast with the launch of the NBC Orange Network, also known as the Pacific Coast Network.
 This was followed by the debut of the NBC Gold Network, also known as the Pacific Gold Network, on October 18, 1931.
 The Orange Network carried Red Network programming, and the Gold Network carried programming from the Blue Network.
 Initially, the Orange Network recreated Eastern Red Network programming for West Coast stations at KPO in San Francisco.
 In 1936, the Orange Network affiliate stations became part of the Red Network, and at the same time, the Gold Network became part of the Blue Network.

 In 1927, NBC moved its operations to 711 Fifth Avenue in Manhattan, occupying the upper floors of a building designed by architect Floyd Brown.
 NBC outgrew the Fifth Avenue facilities in 1933.

 In the 1930s, NBC also developed a network for shortwave radio stations, called the NBC White Network.